An in-depth look at the Brookdale Senior Living Inc. (BKD) stock

 Brookdale Senior Living Inc. (NYSE:BKD) trade information

-Despite being -2% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the BKD stock price touched $3.43-1 or saw a rise of 14.29%.
-Year-to-date, Brookdale Senior Living Inc. shares have moved -59.56%, while the 5-day performance has seen it change -14.78%.
-Over the past 30 days, the shares of Brookdale Senior Living Inc. (NYSE:BKD) have changed 15.75%.
-Short interest in the company has seen 7.86 Million shares shorted with days to cover at 4.57.
+Sporting 0.36% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Nov 04 when the BKD stock price touched $3.25-1 or saw a rise of 15.08%.
+Year-to-date, Brookdale Senior Living Inc. shares have moved -62.04%, while the 5-day performance has seen it change -6.12%.
+Over the past 30 days, the shares of Brookdale Senior Living Inc. (NYSE:BKD) have changed 2.6%.
+Short interest in the company has seen 7.86 Million shares shorted with days to cover at 4.44.

+Wall Street analysts have a consensus price target for the stock at $3.75, which means that the shares’ value could jump 35.87% from current levels.
+The projected low price target is $3 while the price target rests at a high of $4.
+In that case, then, we find that the current price level is +44.93% off the targeted high while a plunge would see the stock lose 8.7% from current levels.

 Brookdale Senior Living Inc. (BKD) estimates and forecasts

-Figures show that Brookdale Senior Living Inc. shares have outperformed across the wider relevant industry.
-The company’s shares have lost -3.61% over the past 6 months, with this year growth rate of 40.71%, compared to -1.1% for the industry.
-Other than that, the company has, however, increased its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are 33.3% and 36.7% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be -12.9%.

-2 analysts offering their estimates for the company have set an average revenue estimate of $841.25 Million for the current quarter.
-2 have an estimated revenue figure of $853.89 Million for the next quarter concluding in December 01, 2020.
-Year-ago sales stood $1.01 Billion and $986.64 Million respectively for this quarter and the next, and analysts expect sales will grow by -16.6% for the current quarter and -13.5% for the next.
+3 analysts offering their estimates for the company have set an average revenue estimate of $811.4 Million for the current quarter.
+1 have an estimated revenue figure of $915.62 Million for the next quarter concluding in March 01, 2021.
+Year-ago sales stood $986.64 Million and $1.01 Billion respectively for this quarter and the next, and analysts expect sales will grow by -17.8% for the current quarter and -9.7% for the next.

 If we evaluate the company’s growth over the last 5-year and for the next 5-year period, we find that annual earnings growth was -7.5% over the past 5 years.
 Earnings growth for 2020 is a modest +48.3% while over the next 5 years, the company’s earnings are expected to increase by 10%.